Pandora: Documentation en: syncserver Monitoring

 1 Monitoring isolated network environments: Sync server

-The monitoring system of isolated environments with Sync server and Tentacle server allows to deploy monitoring in remote networks from which communication is not possible to the main Pandora FMS server.
-It will be Pandora FMS's own server that initiates the communications towards the isolated environment to recover all the monitoring information.
+The isolated environment monitoring system with Sync server and Tentacle server allows to deploy monitoring in remote networks from which communication with the main Pandora FMS server is not possible.
+Pandora FMS's own server will start communicating with the isolated environment to recover all the monitoring information.

-This feature makes special sense when monitoring remote networks in locations other than Pandora FMS server, with the particularity that communications never start from the remote network to Pandora, but it is the server itself that "collects" the information initiating communications.
+This feature makes special sense when monitoring remote networks in locations other than Pandora FMS server, with the particularity that communication never starts from the remote network to Pandora, but it is the server itself that "collects" the information initiating communications.

 1.2 Operational overview

-We will start from a Pandora FMS central server as if it were a standard installation.
-In the remote network a data collection point (tentacle server) will be installed, which will store all data until the main server (sync server) initiates communications and downloads the information, similar to a buffer.
+Start from Pandora FMS central server as if it were a standard installation.
+In the remote network, a data collection point (tentacle server) is installed, which stores all data until the main server (sync server) initiates communications and downloads the information, similar to a buffer.

 Packets stored buffered in the remote environment will disappear once they have been downloaded by the main server.

-This functionality will generally be applied in environments with the following structure:
+This feature is generally applied in environments with the following structure:

-The main difference between the sync server and the satellite server is that it is the main server that initiates communications and receives the packets from the remote network.
-In an environment with a satellite server and/or proxy it is the satellite/proxy that sends the data to the Pandora FMS server.
+The main difference between the sync server and the satellite server is that it is the main server that initiates communications and receives packets from the remote network.
+In an environment with a satellite server and/or proxy, it is the satellite/proxy that sends the data to Pandora FMS server.

-We will start from an environment in which we have a main Pandora FMS server, where we will build the sync server.
-To do this, we only need to modify the following parameters in the configuration file:
+Start from an environment where there is a main Pandora FMS server, where the sync server must be built.
+To carry it out, modify the following parameters in the configuration file:

 syncserver 1 sync_address <Tentacle server IP> sync_port <Tentacle server port, 41121 by default>